• Skip to primary navigation

 Slicing the meat

-If frozen, defrost your venison roasts in a bowl of cold water that is placed in the refrigerator.
-Make sure to defrost any meat in the refrigerator and NOT on the kitchen counter.
-Submerging the meat in water will speed up the thawing process immensely.
+First, If frozen, defrost your venison roasts in a bowl of cold water that is placed in the refrigerator.

-After thawing and rinsing the deer roast, trim as much fat and silver skin as you can from the meat.
+Second, after thawing and rinsing the deer roast, trim fat and silver skin from the meat.
 Fat spoils faster than meat and will shorten the shelf life of the finished jerky.

 Venison soaking in salt water bowl